tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/prework/setup.md

   * `ssh-keygen`
   * Press enter at the first prompt to stick with the default file name.
   * Press enter at the second prompt to give it no password.

+* Add the following applications to your Dock
+  * Atom
+  * Chrome
+  * Terminal